111 West 57th Street: Early progress

-Financial issues

 Meanwhile, construction costs had risen by over $50 million because of complications in working around Steinway Hall.
 The site had to be excavated manually to avoid disturbing Steinway Hall's tenants; materials had to be staged inside the building; and the crane could not operate if the wind speed was over 35 mph.
 To cover the extra costs, the developers had issued six capital calls totaling $63.6 million.
-AmBase participated in only the first four calls, and each time, provided a small portion of the funding that JDS and PMG requested.
-AmBase's stake was subsequently reduced from 60.3 percent to 43.5 percent, and by May 2015, AmBase was looking to reduce its involvement in 111 West 57th Street.
-The next month, the developers received a four-year, $725 million construction loan, split between a $400 million senior loan from American International Group and a $325 million mezzanine loan from Apollo Global Management.
-The Qatar Investment Authority provided $161.5 million of the mezzanine loan through investment vehicles managed by Apollo.
+After AmBase participated only in the first four capital calls, providing a small amount of funding each time, JDS and PMG lowered AmBase's stake from 60.3 percent to 43.5 percent.
+By May 2015, AmBase was looking to reduce its involvement in 111 West 57th Street.
+The developers received a $725 million construction loan from American International Group (AIG) and Apollo Global Management shortly afterward, following a year of negotiations.
+AIG provided the $400 million senior loan, while Apollo gave a $325 million mezzanine loan; the Qatar Investment Authority provided $161.5 million of the mezzanine loan to one of Apollo's subsidiaries.
+JDS and PMG raised an additional $125–150 million themselves.